noahgibbs/self_conscious_dgd/11_ObjectTypes.md

 ## Object Life Cycle

 When an object is created, its create() method will be called if it has one.
 If you have an object manager in place (see object management) then you can add other "hooks" into the object life cycle.
-It's common to add a method name that gets called when an object is recompiled, for instance.
+It's common to add a method name that gets called when an object is recompiled, for instance &mdash; the Cloud Server calls this method "patch".

 Similarly, it's possible to create your own destructors.
-But neither DGD nor the Kernel Library puts that in place by itself.
+But neither DGD nor the Cloud Server puts that in place by itself.